 Grey Area: Provocations on the Future of Preservation.
 Catalog published by Design Philadelphia.
 2011

-Honor Award, AIA Philadelphia Chapter, Markoe Street Housing.
+Honor Award, American Institute of Architects, Philadelphia Chapter, Markoe Street Housing.
 2010

 Community Design Award.
 Community Design Collaborative, Law Firm Project.
 2010